astropy/astropy/docs/timeseries/lombscargle.rst

 The dotted line shows the periodogram level corresponding to a maximum peak false alarm probability of 1%.
-This example demonstrates that for irregularly sampled data, the Lomb-Scargle Periodogram can be sensitive to frequencies higher than the average Nyquist frequency: the above data are sampled at an average rate of roughly one observation per night, and the periodogram relatively cleanly reveals the true period of 0.41 days.
+This example demonstrates that for irregularly sampled data, the Lomb-Scargle periodogram can be sensitive to frequencies higher than the average Nyquist frequency: the above data are sampled at an average rate of roughly one observation per night, and the periodogram relatively cleanly reveals the true period of 0.41 days.